 Ancient history, crumbling ruins, and spectacular views?
 Yep, it sounds like an acropolis all right!
 But I'm actually talking about the Acropolis of Thessaloniki, not Athens.
 Did you know that there are several acropolis across Greece, and even in other countries?
 The name means "upper city" and an acropolis is a city's highest point and an important strategic location for defense.

 The Acropolis of Athens, of course, is famous the world over and it's principle building, the Parthenon, is instantly recognizable.
 But it is well worth the trip to seek out other acropolis, especially the one in Thessaloniki.
-Here's what makes it such a special spot.
+Here's what makes the Thessaloniki Acropolis such a special spot.

 Find out why Meteora must be seen to be believed